 \section{Analysis of Rational Points --- Higher genus}

-In the our computations, we find models for our composite level modular curve of genus greater than 3.
-There are three genus 6 hyperellipitc curves (2 isomorphism classes $X_{H_{171},\ref{G43}}(48)$ and $X_{H_{172},\ref{G43}}(48)$).
-These two curves have rank equal to 0, and we handle them by finding explicit generators for the torsion subgroup of the Jacobian.
-We encounter one genus 7 curves coming from the anomalous genus 1 modular curve $X_{\ref{G223}}(11)$ with infinitely many points.
-We also come across eight genus 4 non-hyperelliptic curves whose construction resembles that of the genus 7 curve.
+In our computations, we find models for our composite level modular curve of genus greater than 3.
+There are 3 genus 6 hyperellipitc curves (2 isomorphism classes $X_{H_{171},\ref{G43}}(48)$ and $X_{H_{172},\ref{G43}}(48)$).
+These 2 curves have rank equal to 0, and we handle them by finding explicit generators for the torsion subgroup of the Jacobian.
+We encounter 1 genus 7 curve coming from the anomalous genus 1 modular curve $X_{\ref{G223}}(11)$ with infinitely many points.
+We also come across 8 genus 4 non-hyperelliptic curves whose construction resembles that of the genus 7 curve.
 In some cases, we can easily find the rational points on these curves using quotients.
-However, there are four isomorphism classes of such curves whose $\mQ$-points we cannot provably determine.
+However, there are 2 isomorphism classes of such curves whose $\mQ$-points we cannot provably determine.
 Finally, there are 3 curves with unknown, large genera that come from the three outstanding cases mentioned in List \ref{list13}.